Updated For Kodi 18!

 The second option to Scan recursively is one I always check.
 This will force Kodi to look in any sub-folders for new files.

 Depending on what scraper you use, there may be additional options listed under the Settings button at the bottom.
-These options determine whether or not Kodi will keep the original title, enable fanart, trailers, or where to get ratings from.
+These options determine whether or not Kodi will keep the original title, enable fanart, and trailers, or where to get ratings from.
 Click OK when you’ve made any changes.

 The final step is for Kodi to start scanning your new folder share and adding the videos to the library.